uab-cgds-worthey/multiple-chorangiomas-subclone-analysis/README.md

 ## Visualizing Results with ClonEvol

-[ClonEvol](https://github.com/hdng/clonevol) is a tool frequently used to visulalize and inspect the results of clonal evolution predictions.
+[ClonEvol](https://github.com/hdng/clonevol) is a tool frequently used to visualize and inspect the results of clonal evolution predictions.
 It's written in R and was easiest to use within an R markdown doc for tighter integration of the analysis with notes.